stephaneVercouillieBMID/slate/source/login.html.md

 <a name="RequestObjectByValue"></a>
 ## 5.4.
 Using the request parameter

-The `request` parameter enables the Authentication Requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
+The <i>"request"</i> parameter enables the Authentication Requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
 It represents the request as a JWT whose claims are the parameters specified in section 3.2.
 This JWT is called a Request Object by value.

-When `request` parameter is used, the OpenID Connect request parameter values contained in the referenced JWT supersede those passed using the OAuth 2.0 request syntax.
+When <i>"request"</i> parameter is used, the OpenID Connect request parameter values contained in the referenced JWT supersede those passed using the OAuth 2.0 request syntax.

 <code style=display:block;white-space:pre-wrap>GET /oidc/authorization HTTP/1.1
     ?response_type=code%20id_token